Uibin Seong: Death

-Four months after the death of her son, Seong Ui-bin died of a disease during the last month of her fifth pregnancy (September 14, 1786 in Korean lunar calendar).
+Four months after the death of her son, Lady Seong passed away during the last month of her fifth pregnancy.
 The unborn child died with her.
-King Jeongjo wrote her an epitaph, where he described his grief and declared his love for her.
-It was said that Lady Seong was the only woman he loved amongst his wives.
-Her mortuary was set up at Anhyeon Palace, which was uncommon.
+King Jeongjo wrote her an eulogy, in which he described his grief and declared his love for her.
+It was said that Lady Seong was the only woman he loved amongst his consorts.

-Originally, she was buried about 100 steps from her son, Crown Prince Munhyo.
-The graves were called Hyochangmyo, but during the 7th year of King Gojong's reign, the status of the tombs was raised to Hyochangwon.
-(Note: The royal tombs were classified in two types: neung (for Kings and Queens or those who were posthumously granted the titles) and won (for Crown Princes and their wives).
-The myo-type of tombs were for other royal relatives, as well as concubines.)

-King Jeongjo planted 26.000 trees in the graveyard, which is known today as "Hyochang Park" and is situated in Yongsan District, Seoul.
+She was initially buried about 100 steps from her son, Crown Prince Munhyo.
+King Jeongjo planted 26.000 trees within the grounds, known today as Hyochang Park and situated in Yongsan District, Seoul.

-In 1944, during the Japanese occupation, the tombs were relocated to the Seosamneung Cluster in Goyang, Gyeonggi Province.
-Crown Prince Munhyo was buried next to his uncle, Crown Prince Uiso, while Seong Ui-bin was buried 2 km away, in the concubines' cemetery.
-Her tomb is known as Uibinmyo.
+In 1944, during the Japanese occupation, both tombs were relocated to the Seosamneung Cluster in Goyang, Gyeonggi Province.
+Crown Prince Munhyo was buried next to his uncle, Crown Prince Uiso, while Lady Seong was buried 2 km away, in the royal consorts' cemetery.
+Her tomb is called Uibinmyo (의빈묘; 宜嬪墓).

-Lady Seong's memorial tablet was enshrined in Uibingung, at the Chilgung (also known as "The Palace of Seven Royal Concubines"; Historical Site No. 149).
-In 1908, the 2nd year of Emperor Yunghui's reign, Uibingung was closed.
+Lady Seong's spirit tablet was enshrined in Uibingung (의빈궁; 宜嬪宮), at Chilgung (칠궁; 七宮), the place which now houses the spirit tablets of seven royal consorts who gave birth to kings.
+In 1908, during Sunjong's reign, Uibingung was closed.
 However, the name was preserved and the annual rituals continued to be held.